darrenkopp/darrenkopp.github.com/_posts/2013-09-12-own-your-online-presence.md

 Do your research and pick someone who offers what you want to know.
 Some of the larger providers include [Google Analytics](http://www.google.com/analytics/), [StatCounter](http://statcounter.com/free-web-stats/), [Gaug.es](http://get.gaug.es/), and many more.
 Many content providers also provide stats that may serve all of your needs.

+It's worth mentioning [Google Webmaster Tools](https://www.google.com/webmasters/tools/home) here since you can get some very useful statistics on search traffic as well as average rank of your content in search results.